 However if the Company ceases to be covered under sub-section (1) of Section 135 of the Act for three financial years, then it shall not be required to, comply with the provisions laid down under sub-section (2) to (5) of the said section, till such time it meets the criteria specified in sub-section (1) of the Act.

-The CSR Committee will consist of three directors, out of which at least one director shall be independent director.
+The CSR Committee will consist of three directors, out of which at least one director shall be an independent director.

 The Committee will meet at least twice in a year to discuss and review CSR activities and Policy.
 A quorum of two members is required to be present for the proceedings to take place.
 Such other meetings of the Committee can be convened as and when deemed appropriate.
 The Committee members may attend the meeting physically or via such audio visual means as permitted under the Act.
 The Committee shall have the authority to call such employee(s), senior official(s) and or externals, as it deems fit.
 The Company Secretary shall act as Secretary to the Committee.

 The Chairperson, Members and Secretary of the Committee are as follows

 |1||Mr. Raju Vegesna||Chairperson|

 - The CSR activities enumerated above shall form part of the scope of functions of the CSR Committee.

 - To publicise the CSR Policy and initiatives org-wide, especially through mailers, screensaver and Policy documentation and upload(s) on a website.

 - To plan and carry out workshops to increase employee awareness on various projects and initiatives.

 - Such other activities as directed by the Board of Directors of the Company and/or as deemed appropriate and expedient by the Committee for the furtherance of CSR objectives of the Company, in pursuance with the Regulations.